Setting Up a Company in Bermuda

 Background of Bermuda

 Due to its reliance on the financial sector, Bermuda was hit hard by the global financial recession.
-The financial sector has lost 5,000 high paying jobs since 2008.
-The public debt is US$ 2.3 billion.
-Increases in tourist arrivals and tourism-related investment are expected to contribute to a modest economic recovery from 2018 – 2019.
+The financial sector has lost 5,000 high paying jobs during that period.
+Years later, the COVID crisis struck the tourism industry.
+The public debt is US$ 3.35 billion.
+Increases in tourist arrivals and tourism-related investment are contributed to a modest economic recovery in 2022.

 Bermuda has strong anti-money laundering legislation.
 It has 41 Tax Information Exchange Agreements with other jurisdictions.
 Bermuda has also signed nine income tax treaties.
 The Organization for Economic Co-operation and Development (OECD) has placed Bermuda on its “white list” of countries with transparent tax practices.
 Bermuda is a signatory on the Convention on Mutual Assistance in tax matters.
 As a result, it automatically exchanges tax information on an annual basis with over 100 partner countries which belong to the convention.